-LendingTree is perhaps one of the most comprehensive online mortgage portals for one reason: apply and within moments you’ll get connected with the nationwide lenders without any extra work on your part.
+LendingTree is perhaps one of the most comprehensive online mortgage portals.
+When you apply for a loan, you’ll get connected with several nationwide lenders within moments and without any extra work on your part.

-That’s because LendingTree isn’t a lender, but is instead a liaison to lenders across the country.
-Scroll through their participating lenders and you’ll find they have 101 pages with 15 lenders listed on each.
+That’s because LendingTree isn’t a lender but is instead a lending marketplace.
+Scroll through their participating lenders and you’ll find LendingTree has 101 pages with 15 lenders listed on each.

 The list is only expected to grow.

-Lenders in the LendingTree network look at several different criteria when evaluating your application.
+Lenders in the LendingTree network look at several factors when evaluating your application.

 It depends on the loan you apply for and the company you choose to work with, but typically borrowers with LendingTree have a credit score of at least 640.
-If your score is lower, you may want to consider improving it before buying a home.
-A lower score means a higher interest rate, which means more money you’ll pay for the ability to take out a loan no matter which lender you choose.
+If your credit score is lower, you may want to consider improving it before buying a home.
+A lower credit score means a higher interest rate.
+It means you’ll pay more money for the ability to take out a loan no matter which lender you choose.